Introduction to Perovskite Solar Cells

 Investment Trends

 Investment in renewable energy, particularly in solar technology, is surging.
-According to Bloomberg New Energy Finance, global investment in solar power reached $160 billion in 2022 and is expected to grow as governments and private sectors prioritize clean energy.
+According to Bloomberg New Energy Finance, global investment in solar power reached $160 billion in 2022 and is expected to grow as governments and private sectors prioritise clean energy.
 This influx of funds is accelerating the development of manufacturing processes and supply chains necessary for perovskites to thrive.

 Technological Maturation

 The maturation of production technologies is another critical factor.
-While today’s efforts are concentrated in research facilities, investors are optimistic that optimized manufacturing methods, such as roll-to-roll printing, will streamline production costs.
+While today’s efforts are concentrated in research facilities, investors are optimistic that optimised manufacturing methods, such as roll-to-roll printing, will streamline production costs.
 As these technologies reach industrial readiness, scalability will also come into play, with predictions indicating that mass production could be feasible as early as 2027.

 Market Demand